Coal0/watch/guide.md

 ValueError: session expired 0 seconds ago
 ```

-As you can see, when a session has expired and `require_session` is called, a `ValueError` is raised telling you how long ago
+As you can see, when  session has expired and `require_session` is called, a `ValueError` is raised telling you how long ago
 the session expired.<br />

-If you want to know how much longer a session will be alive for, or how much time has passed since the session expired, you can check respectively `time_until_expiry` and `time_since_expiry`:
+The `time_until_expiry` property tells you how much longer the session will be alive for until it expires.<br />
+The `time_since_expiry` property tells you how long ago the session expired.

 ```python
 import time